psilabs-dev/pixivutil-server/README.md

 ```

 The project also uses `uv` as the build runtime with `uv_build`, which significantly speeds up build times.
 On a raspberry pi, building the Dockerfile with `uv_build` takes ~5m, 3m less than with default `pip`.

+## PixivUtil Client

+PixivUtil client is an asynchronous API client for PixivUtil server.
+See the client [README](/PixivUtilClient/README.md).